Paul Hartman: Early years

-Born in San Francisco, California, Hartman was the son of Ferris Hartman, who was sometimes called the "Ziegfeld of the Pacific Coast" and actress Josie Hart.
+Born in San Francisco, Hartman was the son of Ferris Hartman, who was sometimes called the "Ziegfeld of the Pacific Coast" and actress Josie Hart.
 He began performing as a dancer with his sister when he was 4 years old.
 Hartman attended the University of California (UC).
 After he left there, he worked for a newspaper in San Francisco, beginning as a copy boy and later becoming a reporter.
 He left the newspaper for the theater because the latter offered more money.
 After graduating from UC, he worked "with a pick and shovel" as an employee of San Francisco in Golden Gate Park.

 Career

 In 1922, he teamed up with Grace Barrett for a dancing comedy vaudeville act that consisted of them both paying homage to and gently mocking the popular dances of the day, from ballet to swing.
 They married in 1923.

-Along with Grace, Paul made his Broadway debut in Ballyhoo of 1932 alongside Bob Hope.
+Along with Grace, Paul made his Broadway debut in Ballyhoo of 1932.
 He appeared in Cole Porter's Red Hot and Blue (1936) and continued to perform on the Great White Way.
 Their act involved the crisp and witty Grace overwhelming the gangly, slack-jawed Paul, intermittently cut with dance numbers and musical comedy routines.

-They went to Hollywood, where Paul appeared alongside Frank Sinatra and Victor Borge in 1943's Higher and Higher.
+They went to Hollywood, where Paul appeared in 1943's Higher and Higher.
 Upon the Hartmans' return to Broadway, they resolved to take charge and write their own revue.
-They had a 1948 musical revue, Angel in the Wings, and the Hartmans were named best lead actor and actress in a musical that year at the second Tony Awards (the first to recognize musical performers).
+They had the 1948 musical revue Angel in the Wings, and the Hartmans were named best lead actor and actress in a musical that year at the second Tony Awards (the first to recognize musical performers).

-They were then offered a sitcom on NBC, and The Hartmans (at Home) showed promise, but audiences rejected the show, which often featured canned scripts and little opportunity for the couple to show off their physical and musical abilities.
+They were then offered a sitcom on NBC, and The Hartmans (at Home) showed promise, but audiences rejected the show, which often featured canned scripts and little opportunity for the couple to show their physical and musical abilities.
 Paul and Grace returned to Broadway, where they spent three years in a number of variety shows and revues.
-In 1951 he was elected a member of the famed theater club, The Lambs.
+In 1951, he was elected a member of The Lambs, the famed theater club.

 After divorcing in 1951, Grace was diagnosed with cancer in 1952.
 She died in 1955.
-Paul married actress Ann Buckles March 14, 1953; they later divorced in 1963.
+Paul married actress Ann Buckles on March 14, 1953; they later divorced in 1963.